 “Someday we’re going to bring our kids into our kitchen.”
 He smiled, which was his armor.
 She had grown to love his optimism almost as much as her own.
 It wasn’t the same flavor.
 His was a plucky jacket he put on in storms.
 Hers was sunshine she made with her own arms outstretched.
 “You want that, don’t you?” he continued.
 “You always said you wanted to build a family that looks like a small village.”

 “I want a village,” she said, and desire rose in her like a fever for community, for friends sitting at her table for decades, for children if they chose her as theirs.
+But family — that word was a bruise, pressed against memories of a mother who had gone dark, leaving Riley to perform cheerfulness like a role she couldn’t quit.
 “I don’t want a ring to be a rowboat.”

-He had flinched at that, and she had reached for his hand across the brochures.
+“It is when it’s ferrying me to a place I’m not ready to go.”
+Her words were sharper than she meant.
+He had flinched at that, and she had reached for his hand across the brochures’ glossy promise.
 She didn’t want to hurt him when the thing she was guarding wasn’t herself but the part of herself that had built a repertoire of survival.
 Cheerfulness that had outlasted apartments with tinfoil on the windows.
-Cheerfulness that had outlasted a childhood of keys on lanyards and microwaved dinners and a mother who slept through days and never found nights until the sickness won.
+Cheerfulness that had outlasted a childhood of keys on lanyards and microwaved dinners and a mother who slept through days and suffered through nights when the sickness won.
 Riley’s optimism was an instrument she had welded from pain.
 She loved it the way a carpenter loves a tool that fits perfectly in the palm.

-“Can we pause this?” she asked.
+She reached for his hand across the table, her touch an apology.
+“Can we pause this?” she asked, her voice softer now, but raw.
 “I’m heading to the caverns.”

 His smile vanished, replaced with adult worry.
+He didn’t share Smiley’s optimism about crawling into tight crevices deep underground – alone.
 “I’ll come with you.”

 “It’s a solo set.
 Simple.
 Easy route.
 I need the quiet.
 Please don’t turn a cave into a kitchen.”

-She kissed his forehead and left with her helmet and her packed bag, and for most of the drive she let her optimism be a place and not a performance.
+She kissed his forehead and left with her helmet and her packed bag, a notebook tucked inside where she sketched caves to steady her nerves.
+For most of the drive she let her optimism be a place and not a performance.

 He followed, of course.

 She had known he would when she saw his cautious sedan in the rearview making the same turns.
 Early on in their love he had made a vow to himself: If she did something he found frightening, he would at least be nearby to be frightened in chorus.
-In his defense, he had learned to love caves.
+In his defense, he had learned hang-gliding, rappelling, and scuba.
+And lately he had come to love caves.
 He could see their beauty, could fit his broad shoulders through squeezes most people would swear off.
 He could do it.
 He would do anything if she made it look like fun.

 At the trailhead he parked two spots down, as if the distance would make his following a different act.
 She considered being furious.
 Then, she considered the tightness in Brien’s throat when he felt he was losing the chance to make his mother a grandmother, and she chose pity wrapped in irritation.
 That was the shape of love too.